TN 31 (12-24)

 NOTE: Our Due Process notice advises beneficiaries that we may have used earnings information based on when paid and advises the beneficiary of the opportunity to provide additional information regarding when the pay was earned.

-2. Hierarchical list of earnings verification sources
+2. Priority list of earnings verification sources

 a.
-Paystubs on file
+Earnings on file

-Use paystubs that are available at the time of the review.
-Check the paystub table in eWork for submitted wages.
-If the paystub table has paystubs from two or more sources for the same employer for the same period of time, but the amounts conflict, select the paystub in the following order:
+If the pay stub table has earnings from two or more sources for the same employer for the same period, but the information conflicts or is duplicate, prioritize the earnings in the following order:

 • Earning posted by a Social Security employee (SSAE)